 Using the Prospectus Curriculum we have adopted a cross curricular or topic approach to curriculum planning.
 We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum and the Early Years Foundation Stage Statutory Framework, and there is planned progression in all curriculum areas, including Science which is based on the Kent Scheme of work.

 Take a look at our curriculum overview and topic webs in the folder below.

-To find out more about our curriculum please contact Mrs Spratt or Mrs Mackintosh - Deputy Headteachers.
+To find out more about our curriculum please contact Mrs Spratt - Deputy Headteacher.